 Students who are enrolled in an information technology bachelor’s degree should ensure that they complete all internship and capstone requirements.
 That, along with various work placement opportunities, will help them gain as much hands-on experience as possible and improve their eligibility for jobs.

-Information Technology vs. Computer Science-A look at various jobs and related salaries.
+Information Technology vs. Computer Science Programs-A look at various jobs and related salaries

 Salaries for both IT and computer science may vary quite a bit.
-Jobs that require specialized knowledge or require past experience or a degree may lead to higher salaries.
+Jobs requiring specialized knowledge, past experience, or a degree may lead to higher salaries.
 Entry-level IT or generalist jobs often don’t need a four-year bachelor’s degree.
-Graduates can quickly get into the workforce, maybe with lower starting salaries but have immense potential to grow.
+Graduates can quickly enter the workforce, maybe with lower starting salaries but have immense growth potential.
 Here’s a quick overview of salaries from various computer science and IT careers.
 We’ve included the average salaries in the US based on data from Glassdoor, PayScale, and Salary.com.